sominsomin/img_upscaler/README.md

 - test a trained model on a validation dataset: [training/test_model.py](training/test_model.py).
 - test a trained model on some example input image from the training dataset, outputs the upscaled image: [training/test_single_image.py](training/test_single_image.py).

+## Configuration

 the settings for training are set here: [training/settings.py](training/settings.py)
 ````
 INPUT_WIDTH = 500
 INPUT_HEIGHT = 500
 SCALING_FACTOR = 2
 ````
-Changing the SCALING_FACTOR will train a model with a larger scaling factor.
-Larger Scaling Factor means a longer training time.
+- SCALING_FACTOR: Change this to train a model with a larger upscaling factor (e.g., 3, 4).
+Larger factors typically require longer training times and more computational resources.
-By changing INPUT_WIDTH, INPUT_HEIGHT you can change the size of the input images for training.
-By this you can reduce the image size of your training data, to speed up training or target a specific size in which your model should perform well.
-The input size of the training images has a strong impact on the convolutional kernels, so if you train it on (500,500) images, it might not generalize so well to (1000,1000) or larger images.
-The model itself though is agnostic of input size, so it works on any input size image.
+- INPUT_WIDTH, INPUT_HEIGHT: change the input size of images used during training.
+    - Impact on Generalization: Training on specific input dimensions strongly influences the learned convolutional kernels.
+For example, a model trained exclusively on 500times500 images might not generalize optimally to 1000times1000 or larger images, even though the model itself can technically process any input size.
+    - Performance vs. Accuracy: Reducing the input image size for training can speed up the process, or allow you to target specific sizes where the model should perform best.
-Just make sure that INPUT_WIDTH * SCALING_FACTOR and INPUT_HEIGHT * SCALING_FACTOR are at least smaller or equal to the training data images.
+    - Data Compatibility: Ensure that INPUT_WIDTH * SCALING_FACTOR and INPUT_HEIGHT * SCALING_FACTOR are less than or equal to the dimensions of your actual training data images.